franciscovfonseca/Securing-SOC-Environment/README.md

 <br>

-⚠️ Again ➜ it takes some time for the policy to be added to our Environment ➜ but eventually it should appear inside of our MDC Dashboard ➜ under **Regulatory Compliance**:
+⚠️ Again ➜ it takes some time for the policy to be added to our Environment.

+But eventually it should appear inside of our MDC Dashboard ➜ under **Regulatory Compliance**:

 <br>